echo-hydro/echo-hydro.github.io/people/people.md

 <b><span style="font-size: 20px !important; color: #0055A9;">YongWook Hong</span></b>

 <img src="images/HongYW_cnir.png" width="150" height="215" align="left" hspace="20" />
-<span style="font-size: 15px !important; color: #555;">YongWook is a research assistant in the cocoan lab.
+<span style="font-size: 15px !important; color: #555;">YongWook is a research assistant (lab manager) of the Cocoan lab.
 He received B.A. in psychology at Taylor University.
 He is currently interested in the mind-body-brain interaction and wants to study the relationships between pain and its psychology.
 He is passionate about projects that will improve people’s physical and psychological well-being. </span>

 <br><br><br><br><br>